Adhering to the harmonious coexistence of man and nature, the world looks forward to a new blueprint for biodiversity governance_News Center_中国网-breakinglatest.news-Breaking Latest News

 China‘s biodiversity protection directly benefits from the concept of harmonious coexistence between man and nature, and has formed many beneficial explorations and practices.
 China has improved institutional mechanisms and policies to promote the mainstreaming of biodiversity protection; actively promoted the construction of a natural reserve system with national parks as the main body, and transformed the relationship between man and nature from demand to protection; vigorously promoted the integration of mountains, rivers, forests, fields, lakes, grass and sand Protection and systematic governance form a strong joint force for the whole society to protect the ecological environment; insist that green water and lush mountains are golden mountains and silver mountains, and establish and improve the value realization mechanism of ecological products.

-Craig Hansen, vice president and managing director of the World Resources Institute, said that China has achieved remarkable results in biodiversity conservation in the past decade, including delineating ecological protection red lines, announcing the establishment of the Kunming Biodiversity Fund, and increasing biodiversity conservation. funds etc.
+Craig Hansen, vice president and executive director of the World Resources Institute, said that China has achieved remarkable results in biodiversity conservation in the past decade, including delineating ecological protection red lines, announcing the establishment of the Kunming Biodiversity Fund, increasing biodiversity Protect funds, etc.

 Solheim, the former under-secretary-general of the United Nations, said that the concept of “Beautiful China” put forward by Chinese President Xi Jinping is of positive significance.
 Conservation becomes a force for good.